File Management: How to Manage Your Server-Side Caching

 How to Manage your Server-Side Caching

-- Log into your Hosting Dashboard.
+- Log in to your account Hosting Summary.

 - Go to HOSTING TOOLS and click the Launch link for Web Cache Control Tool.